xlanor/matilda/README.md

 * PyMySQL

 Setup a MySQL Database.
-A schema will be provided shortly.
 ![exampledb](/examples/dbschema_matilda.png)

+Run the scripts found in the [Matilda-tools](https://github.com/xlanor/matilda-tools) folder.
+More information is avaliable there.
+This will enable you to grab new articles as they come out.

 Update token.py with your bot's api token, mysql information, and the list of user ids for admin.